Compal Electronics: The Hidden ODM Giant

 - Dell: Primary supplier for consumer and mainstream commercial products

-- Acer: Important cooperative partner
+- Acer: Important partner

-Development History: Four Decades of Transformation
+Development History: Forty Years of Transformation

 Growth Period: Entering the Personal Computer Market (1984–1994)